neondatabase/neon/docs/rfcs/033-timeline-archive.md

 There are two storage format changes:
 1. `index_part.json` gets a new attribute `state` that describes whether the timeline is to be considered active or archived.
-2. A new tenant-level _offload manifest_ object `offload-v1.json` describes which timelines a tenant does not need to load at startup.
+2. A new tenant-level _manifest_ object `tenant_manifest-v1.json` describes which timelines a tenant does not need to load at startup (and is available for storing other small, rarely changing tenant-wide attributes in future)

-The offload file will have a format like this:
+The manifest object will have a format like this:
 ```
 {
-  "timelines": [
+  "offload_timelines": [
     {
       "timeline_id": ...
       "last_record_lsn": ...